Abiye Teklemariam: Controversy

 After the Ethiopian general election in 2005, Abiye turned into a vociferous critic of the government, sometimes writing articles riddled with statistical analysis, which he said could prove that the EPRDF might have lost the election.
 But he stopped short of calling for the overthrow of the government.
 The paper he edited was shut down in December 2005.
 He had been arrested by the police.
 In 2010, the government charged Abiye and five other journalists under the country's anti-terrorism law.
 An Ethiopian judge sentenced Abiye to eight years in prison, citing his role in providing outlawed opposition groups a platform to disseminate anti-government propaganda on his website.
 Abiye called the prosecution a politically motivated attack on dissent.

-In September 2009, Addis Neger newspaper wrote an editorial believed to be authored by Abiye and his colleague Mesfin Negash that questioned the journalistic value of balance.
+In September 2009, Addis Neger published an editorial believed to have been written by Abiye and his colleague Mesfin Negash that questioned the journalistic value of balance.
 The editorial said Addis Neger believed that the fundamental journalistic ideal was truth and journalists could not reach the truth by splitting the difference or giving equal lines to competing claims.
 Addis Neger professed to follow rigorous social science methods in investigating issues.
 "What differentiates our approach from academic works is not methodology," the paper declared.
 "It is writing style and presentation.
 We believe journalists are social scientists.
 No social scientist worthy of his profession reaches conclusions by balancing competing claims."
 In response to this editorial, the state media said Addis Neger had exposed that it was not independent.

 Styles of writing

 Abiye and his colleagues at Addis Neger were known for a distinctive writing technique which mixed long narratives with analysis.
 Supporters of the Ethiopian government accused them of using this style to repeatedly cast doubts on the government's core policy successes.
 Abiye wrote articles which questioned the government's growth figures, inflation curbing policies, mega-dam projects, human rights records and foreign policy.
 He was, however, very critical of most of the opposition parties even though in the last days of Addis Neger he wrote articles which praised Medrek, a coalition of eight opposition parties.
 In interviews, he expressed his support for Medrek's goal of mid-way solution for Ethiopia and praised the coalition's democratic aspirations.
 He was also criticized for his support to jailed opposition leader Birtukan Mideksa.

-In 2007, Abiye reported the US elections from Washington DC.
+In 2007, Abiye reported on the US elections from Washington DC.
 He was accused of lack of objectivity as some of his articles had visible pro-Obama slant.
-Abiye was also generally criticized for strong Neo-liberal views in most of his writings and his apparent links with Western policy makers.
+Abiye was also generally criticized for strong neo-liberal views in most of his writings and his apparent links with Western policy makers.
 In a country where newspapers repeatedly went out of business owing to government pressure, Addis Neger's closure prompted unusually strong reactions from Western countries.